jpsdr/NNEDI3/nnedi3 - Readme.txt

 CHANGE LIST:
-   01/09/2016  v0.9.4.27
+   02/09/2016  v0.9.4.27

-       * Minor fixes and don't use threadpool if number of threads=1.
+       * Minor fixes and don't use the threadpool if number of threads=1.
-       + Add several parameters to control the creation of the threadpool.
+       + Add several parameters to control and tune the creation of the threadpool.

    30/08/2016  v0.9.4.26